 Tick agent for puppies

 There are some preparations that are considered safe to use on puppies from a certain age (rarely before 8 weeks).
 For many of these products, the puppy must have reached a certain body weight.
-It very important to read the package leaflet.
+It is very important to read the package leaflet.

 Different tick repellents suit different dogs